robherley/snips.sh/docs/self-hosting.md

 By default, any user with a public key can connect to a snips.sh instance via SSH.

-If you want to limit access to who can SSH (and upload) snippets, you can use the `SNIPS_SSH_AUTHORIZEDKEYSPATH` environment variable.
-If specified, this will limit the SSH server to the public keys defined there.
+If you want to limit access to who can SSH (and upload) snippets, set `SNIPS_SSH_AUTHORIZEDKEYS` to the contents of an `authorized_keys` file or use `SNIPS_SSH_AUTHORIZEDKEYSPATH` to load them from a file.
+The direct value takes precedence when both are set.

 The format is exactly the same as `authorized_keys` for `sshd(8)`, e.g.